jiaohehu/NPreview/DOC-diagram.md

 The radius of the arc is determined by the 'anglearcradius' option.
 The default is set to be 0.5 unit length.

+## The drawrightanglearc command

+This command is designed to draw a small square shape describing the span of a right angle.

+    drawrightanglearc (0,0) (5,0) (5,5)

+It has the same expectations for the arguments as the drawanglearc command.

 ## The drawshape command

 This command is to put a shape in each one of the locations that is a point in